-- 1. Fluid hose from the gun to the isolation cabinet.
+- Fluid hose from the gun to the isolation cabinet.
 See Connect the Fluid Hose from the Gun to the Cabinet, page 18. - 2.
 Air hose from the air supply to the isolation cabinet.
-See . - 3.
+See Connect the Air Supply Hose to the Cabinet, page 22. - 3.
 Fluid hose from the fluid supply to the isolation cabinet.
 See Connect the Fluid Supply Hose to the Cabinet, page 22.